fialovy/different_from_me_should/README.md

 Speaking as an agnostic, are the athiests okay? 🤣

 (for the nth time, _this output does not reflect my own beliefs.
-It is shitty AI; take it with a grain of salt._)
+It is shitty AI in air quotes; take it with a grain of salt._)